95kevingarcia/Concentrations/README.md

 # Concentrations
 This project is used to determine the handedness and gender of an unknown hand given a training set of trace chemicals present on a hand.
 This project reads concentrations and does K-Nearest-Neighbors on it to find the most similar examples then classifies and tests how accurate it is if a hand was taken out.
+# How to run
+To run this go to the dist folder in terminal and run java -jar "Concentrations.jar"